-Hunter Litigation Chambers has been consistently recognized as one of the premier firms in British Columbia practicing in the field of dispute resolution.
-The senior counsel have developed their reputations as leading litigation and arbitration counsel during their respective tenures at some of Canada’s leading corporate/commercial law firms.
-Randy Kaardal K.C., Bill Smart, K.C., and Claire Hunter, K.C., have consistently been identified in peer-reviewed publications as leading counsel in various litigation-related categories.
-Bill Smart, K.C., Claire Hunter, K.C., John Hunter, K.C. and the Hon.
-Russell Brown are Fellows of the American College of Trial Lawyers.
+Randy Kaardal K.C., Bill Smart, K.C., Claire Hunter, K.C., and Brian Duong have consistently been recognized for their exceptional contributions to the legal profession, and have been identified in peer-reviewed publications as leading counsel in various litigation-related categories.
+Bill Smart, K.C. and Claire Hunter, K.C. are both Fellows of the American College of Trial Lawyers.
 Randy Kaardal, K.C. and Claire Hunter, K.C. are both Fellows of the Litigation Counsel of America.
-Bill Smart, K.C. and John Hunter, K.C. are Fellows of the International Society of Barristers.
+Bill Smart, K.C. is a Fellow of the International Society of Barristers.

 Hunter Litigation Chambers has the depth and capability to handle the full range of commercial litigation, arbitration, product liability, aboriginal, administrative, labour and employment, public law litigation, and criminal and quasi-criminal matters.
 In addition to their trial level practice, counsel from the firm appear regularly in the British Columbia Court of Appeal, Supreme Court of Canada, and in the federal courts, including the Federal Court of Appeal and Tax Court of Canada.
 Our senior lawyers are experienced appellate counsel and often provide specialized appellate services to lawyers whose practices are primarily at the trial level.